payshares-legacy/payshares-wallet-js-sdk/README.md

   mainData: "Your main data.",
   // keychainData: must be a string.
 If you want to send JSON stringify it.
   keychainData: "Your keychain data.",
-  // If omitted, it will be fetched from stellar-wallet server
+  // If omitted, it will be fetched from payshares-wallet server
   kdfParams: {
     algorithm: 'scrypt',
     bits: 256,